-Mossend International Railfreight Park (MIRP) is a zero-carbon development that promotes sustainable logistics.
+Mossend International Railfreight Park (MIRP) is a zero-carbon development that sets the standard for sustainable logistics.

-MIRP realises the potential of a strategically located existing site to create an integrated, all-electric, zero-carbon rail freight terminal.
+It realises the potential of a strategically located existing site to create an integrated, all-electric, zero-carbon rail freight terminal and logistics operation.

 As a catalyst for a modal shift from road to rail, it will support economic competitiveness by reducing transport costs for zero-carbon logistics and distribution.
 The all-electric terminal has the capacity to save over 200,000 tonnes of carbon per annum, supporting Scotland’s transition to a zero-carbon economy.